kpe03/hci-project/README.md

+DISCLAIMER: This project was developed for the purpose of a school project and we own no acm assets or rights.

 # ACM.org

 This is a redesign of the https://www.acm.org/ website, with improvemments to features such as the navbar, landing page, and profile page.